Heat-related illnesses in dogs and cats: How to protect your pet in summer

 -

 If your dog or cat is severely dehydrated and appears weak, you should definitely seek veterinary attention.
-In some cases, it may be necessary to give the animal intravenous fluids to restore water balance.
+In some cases, intravenous fluids may be necessary to restore hydration.

-Cats in particular tend to drink less water than dogs, which increases their susceptibility to dehydration.
-Make sure cats always have access to fresh water and that the drinking vessel is cleaned regularly.
+Cats, in particular, tend to drink less water than dogs, which increases their susceptibility to dehydration.
+Ensure cats always have access to fresh water and that the drinking container is cleaned regularly.

-Dogs and cats can get sunburn, just like people.
-Animals with light or thin fur and those with pigment-free skin are particularly at risk.
+Dogs and cats, like humans, can get sunburn.
+Animals with light or thin fur, as well as those with pigmentless skin, are particularly at risk.
 Here, too, prevention is crucial to avoid pain and skin damage.

 Signs of sunburn in pets: